ataylor-us/infra/README.md

 Typically, the hostname should be set to the `domain_name` variable, but during initial setup you won't have a domain name.
 Just swap it with the current (reachable) ip address, and change it to the correct one after.

 A one time use [tailscale auth key](https://login.tailscale.com/admin/settings/keys?refreshed=true) needs to be set for the host.
-This goes into an encrypted fault in the `host_vars/{{ hostname }}/vault.yml` file.
+This goes into an encrypted vault in the `host_vars/{{ hostname }}/vault.yml` file.

 For notifications (mailrise), a [Pushover application key](https://pushover.net/) needs to be set for the host.
 It should be set as `pushover_application_key` in the appropriate vault.